rdavoudi/rdavoudi/README.md

 - 👋 Hi, I’m Reza Davoudi.
 I work in software field more than 20 years.
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning German, Go, Python
+- 🌱 I’m currently learning German, Go and Python
 - 💞️ I’m looking to collaborate on enterprise projects
 - 📫 You can reach me through reza.davodi@gmail.com